jamesnolanverran/C_dictionary/README.md

 - work in progress, as mentioned above I'm  experimenting with a few ideas
 - tyring out single-header file libraries idea in C, see includes.h
 - TODO: clean up & improve tests, rethink type aliasing, error handling, string support, more docs, etc.
+- hash function is MurmurHash2, by Austin Appleby